- Alternate Positions

 - Students are encouraged to have health insurance coverage for their dependents also.

-- Information can be obtained by visiting the Student Health Services website or calling 801-585-6949.
+- Information can be obtained by visiting the Student Health Services website.

 The Admissions Committee will not consider applicants who have previously matriculated, been dismissed, are on probation, on hold, or who are under suspension at another medical school.

-To protect the health of patients, students and the community, medical students are required to meet School of Medicine immunization requirements for health care workers at all times during their medical education.back to top
+To protect the health of patients, students and the community, medical students are required to meet School of Medicine immunization requirements for health care workers at all times during their medical education.
+Admitted students must complete and submit the AAMC Standardized Immunization Form to Student Health Services along with primary documentation that immunization requirements have been met.back to top

 Each year more qualified individuals apply to our school than we can accommodate.
 This results in a large number of applicants who will reapply to medical school.
 We recommend that applicants planning to reapply meet with their premedical advisor for recommendations on how to make their medical school application stronger.
 We recommend that applicants review the admissions requirements and make significant changes in more than one area.back to top